Logo with stylized green DNA strand inside a purple circular border and text beneath.

 The course provides emerging fundraisers with a culturally grounded foundation in Indigenous philanthropy, fundraising, and stewardship.
 Participants will explore key principles of resource stewardship, donor engagement, relationship-building, and ethical fundraising while aligning these practices with community needs and cultural values.

-Each trimester is $100.
-Through the three-trimester structure, participants will:
+Each trimester is $200.
+During the three-trimester structure, students will:

 • Trimester 1: Build an understanding of Indigenous stewardship principles and fundraising foundations.